CleverMNL/Under_The_Hood/Forensics_notebook/Computer Fundamentals/How the web we know works.md

 https://youtu.be/ru032Mfsfig?si=vSuC48mKhqhRawrB
 This video is well made with great visuals and explains things easily and visually.
 It introduces many concepts and give a high level overview.
 It is part of a playlist titled Electricity.

-[Power Generation](https://www.youtube.com/watch?v=ZSCEfJ4TXW4) Great video that is in depth and high quality.
+[Power Generation](https://www.youtube.com/watch?v=ZSCEfJ4TXW4) Great video that is in depth and is high quality.

 ---